 - Protective Screens: Plexiglas protective screens have been installed at registration and check-in to protect patients and staff.

-- Social Distancing: Seating in the waiting areas have been arranged to encourage social distancing of six feet between patients; please observe posted signs.
+- Social Distancing: Seating in the waiting areas has been arranged to encourage social distancing of six feet between patients; please observe posted signs.

-Keeping you and our staff safe and healthy are our top priorities.
+Keeping you and our staff safe and healthy is our top priority.
 We continuously follow the guidance of the US Centers for Disease Control, New York State Department of Health, and the New York City Department of Health and Mental Hygiene.
 As we have throughout this health crisis, we will adopt our protocols and policy as the situation requires.

 If you can, prepare a 30-day supply of prescriptions and essential medications.
 Use our MyCare Portal or call us at 212-749-1820 if you need refills.
 Have essential household supplies on hand.
 And have a support system in place for older family members.

 The webpage is for informational purposes only.
 Any discussion herein of medical conditions or treatment is not intended as a substitute for advice from a physician or qualified healthcare professional.

 Caring For Our Patients During The Pandemic

 If you believe you have symptoms of COVID-19:

 - If you have mild to moderate symptoms, stay home.
 If you would like to schedule a telehealth visit, call 212-749-1820.
 By staying home, you reduce the possibility of transmission to others.
 For more information about managing mild COVID-19 symptoms at home, click here.